uadson/uadson/README.md

  ##
  <p id="hi"></p>
  Solving problems and making life easier through technology since 2019.
- Focused on continuous learning in web development and API development with Python.
-Python is life :)
+ Focused on continuous learning in web development and API development with Python, as well as Machine Learning and AI.
+Python is good :)

 <!-- -🔭 I'm open to opportunities at the moment;